caglatunc/NoteTakingApp/README.md

 This is a desktop note-taking application built using C# and Windows Forms.
 It allows users to conveniently create, edit, delete, and save notes.

 ## Features
-### Data Structure
-- Utilizes a DataTable named "notes" to store data, consisting of three columns: Title, Note, and Date.
+Data Structure: Utilizes a DataTable named "notes" to store data, consisting of three columns: Title, Note, and Date.

-### Form Initialization
+ Form Initialization
 - Upon form loading, necessary columns are defined for the DataTable, which is then bound to a DataGridView control named "previousNotes".

 ### Adding New Notes